-Sally stared into his face with her trademark emotionless poker face, her hopefully bottled-up anger, fear and defiance increasing with every movement of his increasingly upturned lips, which eventually fixed themselves into a smile.
+Sally stared into his face with her trademark emotionless poker face.
+Her bottled-up anger, fear and defiance increased with every movement of his increasingly upturned lips, which eventually fixed themselves into a smile.

 "He looks familiar, to you, Comrade Sally," the good, kind and required to be effective Captain Doctor surmised, with mixed emotions.